The History of the Nun: Plot

 Seven years later, Henault escapes his enslavement and returns home to Isabella.
 He explains what happened to him, and she confesses that she has married Villenoys.
 She then offers him a bed in which to sleep but later suffocates him with a pillow while he sleeps, fearing that she will be shamed for having committed bigamy.
-Sometime after her crime, Villenoys, who was out visiting a friend returns home.
+Sometime after her crime, Villenoys, who was out visiting a friend, returns home.
 She tells him that Henault has returned but lies about her crime, saying that Henault merely died of grief after discovering that she has remarried.
 Villenoys decides to throw Henault's body into the river and proclaims that he will do it himself, for love of her.
 However, to save herself from future reproach from him, Isabella sews the canvas bag into which the body was placed to Villenoys' collar so that he will be dragged along with the body when he throws it into the water.
-Her plot works, and two bodies wash up on shore some days later.
+Her plot works, and the two bodies wash up on shore some days later.
 Authorities identify them as Villenoys and some unknown stranger.
 When they bring Villenoys' corpse to Isabella, its eyes mysteriously open, and she faints.
 However, due to her reputation for piety, no one suspects her.
-The whole thing might have remained a secret had not for the arrival of a French gentleman, who knew Henault from the war and identifies his corpse.
+The whole affair might have remained a secret were it not for the arrival of a French gentleman, who knew Henault from the war and identifies his corpse.
 Upon this new discovery, authorities question Isabella, who confesses immediately.
 She is executed, but before she dies she gives an empowered speech about the importance of keeping one's vows, thus conquering everyone's hearts with her beauty and wisdom to the very end.